 Jonny Hot amazed me.
 A sure-footed mountain goat, he seemed to think about every step before he took it, every placement of his hand—deftly—as though taking care not to inadvertently hurt any of the tiny spirits that filled the world around him.
 He wasn’t hiking the same sandy slog I was, he was gliding effortlessly in a way only seasoned backcountry explorers of these parts can.
 I loved his different voices, one so far out of the South that it seemed to carry the whole of Louisiana with it.
 How could a relative stranger kindle such warmth and fondness within me?

-Only on our way out of the iconic buttes did I notice the landmarks we passed on the way in; visuals Jonny Hot had used to keep us on the jackrabbit-laden track.
-Such as the vertical crack, a sizable slick rock mountain; the twin buttes near a slick rock bowl where a wash was encountered; and multi-coloured domes on the opposite side of the wash amid juniper trees.
-In fact, the whole area was awash with an exquisite combination of depth, diverse widths, length, complex layers of rock colour and an ethereal beauty.
+Only on our way out of the iconic buttes did I notice the landmarks we passed on the way in; references Jonny Hot had used to keep us on the jackrabbit-laden track.
+Such as the vertical crack, a sizable slick rock mountain; the twin buttes near a slick rock bowl where a wash was encountered; and multi-coloured domes on the opposite side of the wash amid the juniper trees.
+In fact, the whole area was awash with an exquisite combination of depth, widths, length, complex layers of rock colour and ethereal light.
 It teetered on abstract perfection.

 A subtle humour in those warm brown eyes revealed much and more.
 “Can you keep a secret?”
 With identities protected—“Of course!”, I assured him.
 “I had sex with a hot girl, right there,” pointing to a spot on the Wave.
-Belly laughter erupted unbidden from deep down and out of my mouth.
+Belly laughter erupted unbidden from my mouth.
 Concerned about any passion-induced grazing on the slick rock, Jonny Hot alleviated my kill-joy worries by explaining they were cushioned by a soft bundle of clothes.

-Unlike Jason who, overwhelmed in true photographer’s haste—instead of mastering slick rock scrambling in positioning himself for one of his long exposures—slipped and landed clean on his elbow instead.
+Unlike Jason who, overwhelmed in true photographer’s haste: instead of mastering slick rock scrambling in positioning himself in one of his long exposures, slipped and landed clean on his elbow instead.
 Crunch.
 Cracking the bone.
 A bellow of pain ensued that seemed to start deep within his soul before it burst, like a train from a tunnel, into a crescendo of utterly, sheer, gruelling pain.
-Unbearable agony of him rolling around like a dog covered in Alabama ticks was captured on the photograph.
-Plain unlucky or prone to dyspraxia, I’m not sure, may be a bit from option A and a bit from option B.
+Unbearable agony of him rolling around like a dog covered in Alabama ticks was captured on the photograph he happened to be shooting of himself.

-Snowflakes big as quarters continued to gently fall from the sky and eddied around the chasm, blanketing the rock in patches of white.
-Deposits of iron claim some of the responsibility for the unique blending of colour running like rainbow candy stripes through the mineral-rich rock.
+Snowflakes big as dimes continued to gently fall from the sky and eddied around the chasm, blanketing the rock in patches of white.
+Deposits of iron claim some of the responsibility for the unique blending of colour running beautifully through and twisting in the mineral-rich rock.
 Creating a dramatic flow of ochre, burnt oranges, corals, deep pinks and blood reds.
 Never have I seen such intricate geological patterns like it, although I hear the vicinity is choc-full of similar features in the landscape.

 I felt spiritually drunk on the dune field, its unspoiled and sacred magnificence.
 So delirious on the rock strata that lay before me, a flying saucer would not have been unexpected.
 Surely, that much elation would logically attract an answering happiness from across the stars.
 Walking around the high desert dusted in snow was the icing on the rugged cake, akin to descending upon an alien planet.
 Stunning but strange.
 As weather erosion goes, it was perhaps the most perfect confluence of wind and water, symmetrical and perfectly formed.
 What a remarkable natural phenomenon.
-A truly hidden treasure with a unique twist.
+A truly hidden treasure.